 Pikey Peak Trek Overview

 Pikey Peak is a moderate and easily accessible trekking destination.
 It is suitable for all kinds of trekkers, including beginners.
-It is one of the best trek routes for witnessing the best view of Everest at close range but avoid busy trails.
-The trek provides a unique cultural experience.
-You can glimpse the region’s culture and traditions and taste authentic Sherpa hospitality.
-Our seven-day itinerary is perfect for exploring this less-explored area of the Khumbu region.
+The trek provides a unique cultural experience, too.
+We can glimpse the region’s culture and traditions and taste authentic Sherpa hospitality.
+Our seven-day itinerary is perfect for exploring this less-explored area of the Khumbu region while taking in up-close views of the Everest range.

 Highlights of Pikey Peak Trek